magic-wormhole/magic-wormhole/README.md

 ## Timing

-At present, the two clients must be run within about 3 minutes of each other, as they will stop waiting after that time.
+The program does not have any built-in timeouts, however it is expected that both clients will be run within an hour or so of each other.
 This makes the tool most useful for people who are having a real-time conversation already, and want to graduate to a secure connection.

-Future releases should increase that to several hours.
-This will enable a mode in which two humans can decide on a code phrase offline, by choosing a channel number and a few random words, and then go back home to their computers later and begin the wormhole process.
-(This mode is already supported, but is not currently easy to use because the two users must type the phrases within three minutes of each other).
+Both clients must be left running until the transfer has finished.

 ## Relays

-The wormhole library requires a "Rendezvous Server": a simple relay that delivers messages from one client to another.
+The wormhole library requires a "Rendezvous Server": a simple WebSocket-based relay that delivers messages from one client to another.
 This allows the wormhole codes to omit IP addresses and port numbers.
 The URL of a public server is baked into the library for use as a default, and will be freely available until volume or abuse makes it infeasible to support.
 Applications which desire more reliability can easily run their own relay and configure their clients to use it instead.
 Code for the Rendezvous Server is included in the library.

 The file-transfer commands also use a "Transit Relay", which is another simple server that glues together two inbound TCP connections and transfers